krisnagoda/stocks-analysis/README.md

 This challenge required refactoring of our original stocks analysis code, converting total volume to array rather than single value.

 ## Results
 Refactoring was a big success!
-As intended, we receive the same results for both 2017 and 2018 analyses but were able to reduce our code runtime by 90%:
+As intended, we receive the same output for both 2017 and 2018 analyses but were able to reduce our code runtime by 90%:

 2017 Results (old code)